oracle/truffleruby/CONTRIBUTING.md

 Thank you for thinking about contributing something to TruffleRuby!

+You can build TruffleRuby from source - see the [building instructions](doc/contributor/workflow.md).
+You can also use [Docker](doc/contributor/docker.md) to get an automated build.

 You will need to sign the Oracle Contributor Agreement for us to able to merge your work.